byu-oit/awslogin/README.md

 If you use Bash or ZSH you can enable TAB complete by adding one of the following to your .bashrc or .zshrc file

+Bash:

-- Add `eval "$(_AWSLOGIN_COMPLETE=source awslogin)"` to .bashrc or .zshrc.
+- Add `eval "$(_AWSLOGIN_COMPLETE=source awslogin)"` to .bashrc.

+ZSH:

+- Add `eval "$(_AWSLOGIN_COMPLETE=source_zsh awslogin)"` to .bashrc.
 Note: This will invoke `awslogin` on shell startup and could potentially slow the shell activation

-OR
+Note: The above will generate the completetions on every shell startup and could potentially slow the shell activation Alternative you can do the following to speed up shell startup

+Bash:
-- Run the following: `_AWSLOGIN_COMPLETE=source awslogin > ~/awslogin-complete.sh` Then add `. /path/to/awslogin-complete.sh` to .bashrc or .zshrc
+- Run the following: `_AWSLOGIN_COMPLETE=source awslogin > ~/awslogin-complete.sh` Then add `. /path/to/awslogin-complete.sh` to .bashrc

-Note depending on your ZSH installation the `source` in the above commands may need to be `source_zsh`
+ZSH:
+- Run the following: `_AWSLOGIN_COMPLETE=source_zsh awslogin > ~/awslogin-complete.sh` Then add `. /path/to/awslogin-complete.sh` to .zshrc

 To test if it works run awslogin at least once for the account and role cache to populate.
 On next login `awslogin -a [TAB][TAB]` should output available accounts and `awslogin -a {some account} -r [TAB][TAB]` should output available roles for the selected account

-Limitation: Accounts and Role completeion at the CLI is loaded from a cache file store in `~/.aws/.awslogin_accountrole_cache.json` This file should be updated anytime awslogin is ran.
+Limitation: Accounts and Role completion at the CLI is loaded from a cache file.
+This file will be updated anytime awslogin is ran.

 # Reporting bugs or requesting features